emilyjspencer/Notes/README.md

 ### Styling with Rails

+* Code can be added to app/views/layouts/application.html.erb and it will show up in all views.
+* Place code in body

 ### Using Bootstrap with Rails

 **To use Bootstap with Rails, add the following gems to Gemfile:**